IDMEFv2/.github/profile/README.md

    This IDMEFv2 GitHub hosts documentation, the official IETF Internet Drafts and technical tools and librairies for testing/implementing.

    The format is still in definition stage.
-This website supports the effort toward standardization.
+More information on : https://www.idmefv2.org

    Documentation :